 Twice a year, we conduct a clearance event with the goal of selling through discontinued inventory, followed by donations of the aged discontinued inventory that we are unable to sell.
 We generally conduct a larger clearance event during our third fiscal quarter followed by a smaller clearance event towards the end of the fiscal year.
 We define aged discontinued inventory as inventory in discontinued status for more than 12 months that we intend to donate.
-As of December 27, 2018 we had \$1.6 million of aged discontinued inventory.
+As of December 26, 2019, we had \$0.1 million of aged discontinued inventory.

-Total capital expenditures in fiscal 2019 are planned to be between approximately \$220 million to \$230 million and will be funded primarily by cash generated from operations and borrowings under the ABL Facility.
-We intend to make the following capital expenditures in fiscal 2019:
+Total capital expenditures in fiscal 2020 are planned to be between approximately \$255 million to \$265 million and will be funded primarily by cash generated from operations and borrowings under the ABL Facility.
+We intend to make the following capital expenditures in fiscal 2020:

-· Open 20 stores and start construction on stores opening in early fiscal 2020 using approximately \$146 million to \$153 million of cash;

-· Invest in existing store remodeling projects and our distribution centers using approximately \$39 million to \$41 million of cash; and

-Invest in information technology infrastructure, e-commerce and other store support center initiatives using approximately \$35 million to \$36 million of cash.
+- Open 24 stores and start construction on stores opening in early fiscal 2020 using approximately \$188 million to \$194 million of cash; - Invest in existing store remodeling projects and our distribution centers using approximately \$50 million to \$52 million of cash; and - Invest in information technology infrastructure, e-commerce and other store support center initiatives using approximately \$17 million to \$19 million of cash.

-During the first quarter of fiscal 2018, we relocated all the existing inventory from our currently leased distribution center near Miami, Florida to the newly leased distribution center near Savannah, Georgia and incurred related costs of approximately \$0.5 million.
+During the fourth quarter of fiscal 2019, we opened a new distribution center near Baltimore, Maryland.
+During fiscal 2019, we incurred capital expenditures of approximately \$7.9 million related to this new distribution center.